Idiopathic intracranial hypertension: Surgery

-Two main surgical procedures exist in the treatment of IIH: optic nerve sheath decompression and fenestration and shunting.
+Two main surgical procedures are used for the treatment of IIH: optic nerve sheath decompression and fenestration and cerebral shunting.
 Surgery would normally only be offered if medical therapy is either unsuccessful or not tolerated.
 The choice between these two procedures depends on the predominant problem in IIH.
 Neither procedure is perfect: both may cause significant complications, and both may eventually fail in controlling the symptoms.
 There are no randomized controlled trials to guide the decision as to which procedure is best.

 Optic nerve sheath fenestration is an operation that involves the making of an incision in the connective tissue lining of the optic nerve in its portion behind the eye.
 It is not entirely clear how it protects the eye from the raised pressure, but it may be the result of either diversion of the CSF into the orbit or the creation of an area of scar tissue that lowers the pressure.
 The effects on the intracranial pressure itself are more modest.
 Moreover, the procedure may lead to significant complications, including blindness in 1–2%.
-The procedure is therefore recommended mainly in those who have limited headache symptoms but significant papilledema or threatened vision, or in those who have undergone unsuccessful treatment with a shunt or have a contraindication for shunt surgery.
+The procedure is therefore recommended mainly in those who have limited headache symptoms but significant papilledema or threatened vision, and those who have undergone unsuccessful treatment with a shunt or have a contraindication for shunt surgery.

 Shunt surgery, usually performed by neurosurgeons, involves the creation of a conduit by which CSF can be drained into another body cavity.
 The initial procedure is usually a lumboperitoneal (LP) shunt, which connects the subarachnoid space in the lumbar spine with the peritoneal cavity.
-Generally, a pressure valve is included in the circuit to avoid excessive drainage when the person is erect.
-LP shunting provides long-term relief in about half the cases; others require revision of the shunt, often on more than one occasion—usually due to shunt obstruction.
+A pressure valve is usually included in the circuit to avoid excessive drainage when the person is erect.
+LP shunting provides long-term relief in about half the cases; others require revision of the shunt, often on more than one occasion, usually due to shunt obstruction.
 If the lumboperitoneal shunt needs repeated revisions, a ventriculoatrial or ventriculoperitoneal shunt may be considered.
-These shunts are inserted in one of the lateral ventricles of the brain, usually by stereotactic surgery, and then connected either to the right atrium of the heart or the peritoneal cavity, respectively.
+These shunts are inserted in one of the lateral ventricles of the brain, usually by stereotactic surgery, and then connected either to the right atrium of the heart or the peritoneal cavity.
 Given the reduced need for revisions in ventricular shunts, it is possible that this procedure will become the first-line type of shunt treatment.

 It has been shown that in obese people, bariatric surgery (and especially gastric bypass surgery) can lead to resolution of the condition in over 95%.